BaseMax/CMSGraphQLTS/README.md

 - Node.js: A JavaScript runtime used as the server environment.
 - Express: A web application framework for Node.js used to handle HTTP requests.
 - Postgresql: A SQL database used for storing CMS data.
-- Prisma : Prisma is an open-source database toolkit and Object-Relational Mapping (ORM) tool..
+- Prisma: Prisma is an open-source database toolkit and Object-Relational Mapping (ORM) tool..
 - Apollo Server: A GraphQL server library for Node.js used to create the GraphQL server.
 - JWT: JSON Web Tokens used for authentication and authorization.